loldexio/LoldexProtocol/README.md

 ### LOLB Token Burn
-Smart contract that burns LOLB tokens when trade is completed https://ropsten.etherscan.io/tx/0xb6bb4d3a7a96fd3fd5774b4e1f9463341c18b4a6c1150bb4312634f38808a8c2
+Smart contract that burns LOLB tokens when trade is completed https://ropsten.etherscan.io/tx/0xb6bb4d3a7a96fd3fd5774b4e1f9463341c18b4a6c1150bb4312634f38808a8c2 Target burn https://etherscan.io/token/0x833a2d1bf71d2dcfd66071aafc7ac827d6eb5ebc - To be confirmed
 ### LOLB WETH
 Our own WETH variant to trade ETH
 ### LOLB Basic Exchange Mechanism
 Basic Smart contract to trade and support our front end
 ### LOLB Fast Orderbook and Audit Sidechain
-Smart contracts to improve the exchange mechanism and features.
+Ethereum POA Side Chain and Smart contracts to improve the exchange mechanism and support our automation features.
 Will be public-private blockchain model https://github.com/loldexio/LoldexProtocol/wiki

 ## In Progress

-### LOLB IEO Listing and Liqudiity Pool
+### Automated Trading with connection to BCH and BinanceDEX
-Smart contract to run your own Initial Exchange Offering or run your own liquidity pool.
-Will be pubic-private blockchain model
-Smart contract to pair with Bitcoin Cash SLP tokens.
-May expand features to other aspects.
-Dependent on Bitcoin Cash blockchain and utilities
+Smart contract to run your own Initial Exchange Offering or run your own liquidity pool using pubic-private blockchain model Smart contract to pair with Bitcoin Cash SLP tokens and BNB tokens.

 https://github.com/simpleledger/Electron-Cash-SLP
 https://github.com/simpleledger/slp-specifications